A Tradition of Service

 If so then the Brighton Fire Department has a Live-In/Bunker Program that you may be interested in.
 Our program will allow you to enhance and build your firefighting skills, participate as an interior firefighter while you are away from home at school, gain experience working with both career and volunteer firefighters all while attending college rent free.

-Applicants should contact Deputy Chief Scott Wihlen (Scott.Wihlen@BrightonFD.org) in advance for information on the program and program requirements.
+Applicants should contact Deputy Chief Rick Zicari at rick.zicari@BrightonFD.org in advance for information on the program and program requirements.
 Or send us your contact info via our inquiry form.

 Please be sure to study our website to learn more about our volunteer opportunities and entire organization.